Nugget Markets: History

 In 1926, Nugget Markets opened its first store in Woodland, California by the father-and-son team of William and Mack Stille.
-Mack Stille ran most of the day-to-day operations and introduced many unconventional policies to the store, such as incorporating meat departments, installing refrigerated produce cases, and employing checkout stands equipped with power belts.
+Mack Stille ran most of the day-to-day operations and introduced full-line meat departments, refrigerated produce cases, and check stands with conveyor belts.

 In the late 1970s, under the leadership of Mack's son, Gene, and grandson, Eric, the company began its expansion outside the local Woodland community by opening a Nugget Markets store in neighboring Davis.
-In 1984, Nugget Markets acquired a pair of Sacramento Alpha Beta grocery stores and converted them into Nugget Markets, one in the Greenhaven-Pocket neighborhood, the other in Foothill Farms on Hillsdale Blvd.
-In the early 1990s, Nugget Markets opened its first Food 4 Less franchise in Vallejo, California.
+In 1984, Nugget Markets acquired a pair of Sacramento Alpha Beta grocery stores and converted them into Nugget Markets, one in the Pocket-Greenhaven neighborhood, the other in Foothill Farms, on Hillsdale Boulevard (both locations have since closed).
+In the early 1990s, Nugget Markets opened its first Food 4 Less franchise in Vallejo.
 In the late 1990s, Nugget Markets developed their Fresh to Market concept, pairing European-style open-air marketing with higher-end products and specialty departments, such as their Cheese Specialists, Wine Stewards, Pastry Chefs in a full-range Bakery, Full-Service Kitchen, Healthy Living Department, dedicated Seafood butcher and a Juice & Espresso Bar.

-In 2006, Nugget Markets leased / bought 8 former Ralphs stores in and around Sacramento.
+In 2006, Nugget Markets and a Bay Area-based developer has bought or acquired the leases of 8 former Ralphs stores in and around the Sacramento area.
+Two of the stores, in Elk Grove and El Dorado Hills, both of which were built from the ground up and originally opened as Ralphs, were eventually converted to Nugget Markets.
+Another Ralphs that was built from the ground up in Roseville, which Nugget was considering for a potential store, was eventually converted to Raley's (Nugget would eventually open a new Roseville store about 2 mi to the north in 2021).
+The five remaining sites were converted to other retail uses.

-In 2015, Nugget Markets acquired Paradise Foods with locations in Novato, Corte Madera and Tiburon.
-Also in 2015, Nugget Markets debuted its new “Fork Lift” market concept which was a hybrid of its Nugget and Food 4 Less brands within the same store.
+In 2015, Nugget Markets acquired Paradise Foods with locations in Novato, Corte Madera, and Tiburon, and were rebranded to the Nugget Markets banner.
+Also in 2015, Nugget Markets debuted its new “Fork Lift” market concept in Cameron Park, which was a hybrid of its Nugget and Food 4 Less brands within the same store.

-In 2016, Nugget Markets acquired Sonoma Market and Glen Ellen Village Market, both located in Sonoma County.
+In 2016, Nugget Markets acquired Sonoma Market and Glen Ellen Village Market, both located in Sonoma County, in Sonoma and Glen Ellen, respectively.
+Both stores retained their respective names.
+Glen Ellen Village Market was later sold to Lodi-based Mar-Val Food Stores in 2018.

 In 2019, Nugget Markets patriarch Gene Stille died.

-In 2020, Nugget Markets moved its corporate headquarters from Woodland, California to Davis, California.
+In 2020, Nugget Markets moved its corporate headquarters from Woodland to Davis.

 In 2021, Nugget Markets was ranked #24 on Fortune's list of "100 Best Companies to Work For," its 16th year on the list.